vanessaquinland/vanessaquinland.github.io/_posts/2019-12-2-Final-Project.md

 title: Final Project!
 comments: true
 ---
+Vanessa's Light Up and Buzzing Work Out Tee

+This shirt will light up and start buzzing when the switch is on and the temperature sensor reads a high enough temperature.

+Often I will become overheated while working out and not realize until it is too late.
+This shirt will help me be able to work out and not have to worry that am getting too warm.

 Materials Used: Conductive Thread,T-shirt, Fabric, Thread, Needle, Fabric Scissors, LilyPad Arduino, LilyPad Temperature Sensor, LilyPad LED Lights, LilyPad Buzzer, LilyPad Switch.